-Female senators in Utah walk out as abortion bill passes
+Utah female senators walk out before abortion bill passes

-SALT LAKE CITY (AP) — All six women in the Utah Senate walked out in protest and refused to vote Wednesday on a bill mandating a woman be shown an ultrasound before receiving an abortion.
-The bill passed despite their absence.
+SALT LAKE CITY (AP) — All six women in the Utah Senate walked out in protest and refused to vote before the chamber passed a bill mandating that a woman be shown an ultrasound before receiving an abortion.

-Republican Sen. Deidre Henderson said in a statement the walkout was not planned, but rather a spontaneous decision to underscore their concerns about “the invasive nature of the bill.”
+Republican Sen. Deidre Henderson said the walkout late Tuesday was a spontaneous decision to underscore concerns about the “invasive nature” of the bill.

 The six women lawmakers — two Republicans and four Democrats — would not have changed the outcome.
-Five Republican men voted against the bill, but it passed 16-7.
+Five Republican men voted against the measure that passed 16-7.

-Henderson said she opposed abortion, but said the ultrasound bill goes too far.
+Henderson said she opposes abortion but the mandatory ultrasound proposal went too far.
+It would require showing a pregnant woman images and making the fetal heartbeat audible, if possible.

-It would require showing a woman images and making the fetal heartbeat audible, if possible.
-Women now get an ultrasound before the procedure, but providers aren’t required to show them the results.
-Doctors could be subject to fines of $100,000 or more if they perform the procedure without showing an ultrasound.
+Women now get an ultrasound before abortions, but providers aren’t required to show them the results.
+Under the bill, doctors could be fined $100,000 or more if they perform the procedure without showing an ultrasound.

-Republican Sen. Curtis Bramble, who is sponsoring the bill in the Senate, said a woman could look away from the images, or not listen to the heartbeat.
+Republican Sen. Curtis Bramble, who is sponsoring the bill in the Senate, said a woman could look away from the images or not listen to the heartbeat.

 “If you are going to take the life of a child, if you are willing to terminate that life through an abortion, it seems appropriate that you get the best information about the development, the stage of development, heart beat — we are talking about a human being,” Bramble told the Deseret News.

-Note: This story has been corrected to say the walkout happened late Tuesday, not Wednesday.